Rochelle Park, New Jersey: Local government

 Rochelle Park is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, the members of the Rochelle Park Township Committee are Acting Mayor Jen Appice (R, term on committee and as mayor ends December 31, 2023), Perrin Mosca (R, 2023), Gail Artola (R, 2025), Vincent Bessetti (R, 2024) and Linda Boniface (D, 2023).
+As of 2026, the members of the Rochelle Park Township Committee are Mayor Thomas Miller (D, term on committee ends December 31, 2027, and term as mayor ends December 31, 2026), Deputy Mayor Matthew Trawinski (D, term on committee ends December 31, 2027, and term as deputy mayor ends December 31, 2026), Sean Smyth (D, 2028), Teresa E. Judge Cravello (D, 2026), and Jennifer Appice (R, 2026).

 In June 2023, Perrin Mosca was removed from office as mayor in a controversy based on his opposition to the township's raising of the rainbow flag; Jen Appice was chosen to serve as mayor on an acting basis.